Social Skills Group for Young Children with Social Challenges

 - Ask for and use friends’ names

-- Ask for turns during play
+- Share, give turns, and ask for turns during play

 - Keep cool when upset during play

-- Be flexible, cooperative during play
+- Be flexible and cooperative during play

 - Ask friends to play